-It is then that we spend a week with hundreds of volunteers ages 5 and up unpacking boxes and filling thousands of backpacks with school supplies.
+It is then that we spend a week with hundreds of volunteers aged 5 and up unpacking boxes and filling thousands of backpacks with school supplies.
 The packing process has been fine-tuned over the years.
 Before backpacks can be packed, boxes piled sky high had to be unpacked.
-Children young and old stand among stacks of notebook paper and supplies, sometimes reaching over 8 feet high, filling a school cafeteria.
+Children, young and old stand among stacks of notebook paper and supplies, sometimes reaching over 8 feet high, filling a school cafeteria.
 In the days that follow, this well maintained machine of volunteers, fill bags assembly line style.
 When the packing is complete, they are loaded and sent to the receiving agencies.
 One year, we had over 76 agencies waiting to serve.
-This including homeless shelters, low income schools, foster homes, Department of Corrections, hospitals, and other groups serving children in need.
+This includes homeless shelters, low income schools, foster homes, Department of Corrections, hospitals, and other groups serving children in need.

-Although the kids enjoyed packing, the real joy came in the deliveries.
+Although the kids enjoyed packing, the real joy came with the deliveries.
 Early in the morning on a Saturday, youth volunteers, their families and returning older kids line up their cars in a caravan.
 Backpacks are loaded into cars by age.
 Mickey Mouse, Spiderman, Princesses and other juvenile backpacks are in one car sorted by boys and girls.
-Volunteers load bags for older kids in the other cars and books and other goodies in other cars.
+Volunteers load bags for older kids in other cars and books and other goodies in other cars.
 When the cars have been loaded, the caravan moves off through the streets of Miami.
 Twenty or more cars begin their pilgrimage to migrant camps and homeless shelters.
 When we arrive and line up the cars, we are greeted by hundreds of children, many who have been waiting in line for hours in the sweltering Florida summer sun for the first glimpse of what has been prepared just for them.

-One by one we introduced a volunteer to a child whose life may forever be changed by these interactions: The volunteers' feel such reward that they return year after year to experience this wonderful exchange.
-The volunteer is given specific instructions not to pick out the backpack for the children, the child has the choice.
+One by one we introduced a volunteer to a child.
+The volunteers feel such a sense of warmth in their hearts that they return year after year to experience this wonderful exchange.
+The volunteer is given specific instructions not to pick out the backpack for the children; the child must make their own choice.
 For many of these children, this is the first time they have ever received a new backpack and for many it is as close as they have ever gotten to "shopping" for their school supplies.

-It is a privilege for me to introduce each child to their volunteer and let the volunteer know what arade the child will be attending.
-First I crouch down to be at eve level with the child.
+It is a privilege for me to introduce each child to their volunteer and let the volunteer know what grade the child will be attending.
+First, I crouch down to be at eye level with the child.
 I look into their eyes and try to connect to each child.
-After asking their name, I take their hand in mine and introduce them to their personal shopper.
+After asking their names, I take their hand in mine and introduce them to their personal shopper.
 The two leave holding hands and walk toward the car of their choice.
 I take a snapshot in my mind.
 What a beautiful sight to see!
-Two hearts become one as they journey to choose their backpacks.
-One child happy to help, the other thrilled that someone cared enough to come that day.
-As they walk off, they find, a Princess backpack aoina for the little airl into kindergarten, Spiderman for the second grade boy, a blue Jansport for the high school boy and a red one for the middle school girl.
-Most think they are getting just an empty backpack and they are just thrilled that someone thought of them.
+Two hearts become one as they journey to choose the perfect backpack.
+One child was happy to help, the other thrilled that someone cared enough to come that day.
+As they walk off, they find a Princess backpack for the little girl going into kindergarten, Spiderman for the second-grade boy, a blue JanSport for the high school boy and a red one for the middle school girl.
+Most think they are getting just an empty backpack, and they are just thrilled that someone thought of them.
 Watching them peek inside and seeing the joy on their faces when they realize the bag is filled with supplies is beyond explanation.
 They know they now have the tools to help them to be successful.
 Their "labels" of poor, migrant child disappear; they are now a child filled with promise!